 A sensing session is pairwise and is identified by MAC addresses and/or associated AID/UID.

+A STA may participate in multiple sensing sessions either as an initiator or as a responder.

-A sensing initiator may maintain multiple sensing sessions.
+A sensing initiator may maintain multiple sensing sessions to fulfil the requirements of a sensing procedure.